zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/armds/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    You should now be familiar with the basic features of Arm Development Studio.
+Do you know about Keil Studio Cloud?
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/iot/bare-metal/"
+recommended_path: "/learning-paths/microcontroller/keilstudiocloud/"
 # Link to the next learning path being recommended(For example this could be /learning-paths/cloud/mongodb).